Horatio is an online writer with over six years experience covering topics related to the travel industry and the auto industry.

 Conceived from the inside out the Pacer was designed to be small but roomy, as the company blurb said, “Because Pacer is the first wide small car, it’s also the first small wide car.”
-In other words the car would offer the handling and manoeuvrability of a small car while giving the benefit of the interior space normally only found in a large sedan.
-And it that respect it succeeded.
+In other words, the car would offer the handling and manoeuverability of a small car while giving the benefit of the interior space normally only found in a large sedan.
+And in that respect it succeeded.

 It would have succeeded even more if AMC had not had to change the engine shortly before production.